 Step 3: Investigating the complaint

 If the complaint is about a direct supplier, PepsiCo will lead the investigation into the grievance, utilizing expertise from our Sustainable Sourcing Program.

-If the complaint is about a supplier that does not directly supply PepsiCo, we will use our relationships with our direct suppliers that source from the company to develop the appropriate investigative steps where they are are not already being undertaken.
+If the complaint is about a supplier that does not directly supply PepsiCo, we will use our relationships with our direct suppliers to source from the company to develop the appropriate investigative steps where they are not already being undertaken.